 From Lower School Sunshine Helpers to Middle School House Captains to Upper School Prefects, Dunham provides students with numerous opportunities to develop their leadership skills.
 Our goal is to educate empathetic servant leaders ready to affect positive change.
 In addition to elected positions and service opportunities, Upper School students participate in the Institute of Leadership, a formal leadership program designed to train, empower, and send students out to make a difference in the community and the world at large.

 Students gather around the table, eager to form opinions, share perspectives, and respect divergent points of view.
 In an era when most people speak first and listen later, our students think and listen intently as they learn to speak up, stake a claim, and defend an idea.
 This is Harkness at Dunham, a collaborative approach to teaching and learning that enables students to find and use their voices, preparing them to emerge as leaders in college and in their professional lives.

 Need to Skype with a quantum physicist in Denmark?
 No problem.
 How about program a robot?
 Done.
 Want to take a Flyover tour of Rome?
 You’re there.
 The world is our classroom at Dunham thanks to a curriculum that includes iPads, MacBooks, breakout boxes, 3D printers, robotics, coding, and explorations in the Innovation Labs.
-As a six-time Apple Distinguished School, we integrate technology and innovation into every classroom, enabling our students navigate the wonder and challenges of our world through experiences that build creativity, collaboration, and communication.
+As a seven-time Apple Distinguished School, we integrate technology and innovation into every classroom, enabling our students navigate the wonder and challenges of our world through experiences that build creativity, collaboration, and communication.